amyzhang-commits/amyzhang-commits.github.io/project-powerplants.md

 ## Project Overview

-**Objective:** Detect patterns and risks in thermoelectric cooling data to inform real-time anomaly detection for water-use reporting.
+**Objective:** Detect patterns and risks in thermoelectric cooling data to inform real-time anomaly detection for water-use reporting
+**Why it matters:** Water stewardship is critical to the energy sector’s efficiency and resilience — especially as climate volatility intensifies.
+Improving data quality strengthens infrastructure oversight and safeguards public welfare.

 **Data:** Public datasets from EIA Forms 860 & 923 (2015–2023)